Choosing Between Custom & Stock Displays

 10. What Is The Display’s Total Cost?

 Finally, you need to consider the total cost of your display.
-When you take everything above into account and have a total retail program plan that calculates your return on investment.
+When you take everything above into account, you have a total retail program plan that calculates your return on investment.
 This final tally will help you determine if a stock display or a custom display is best for you.

 Sometimes the unit cost isn’t the best metric to decide your display option, but it can give you insight into an overall strategy.

 If you’re still on the fence over which option is right for your campaign, it’s best to take a broader perspective, rather than choosing the cheapest option.
-When you do have a final budgetary plan together, you will be making a very informed decision.
+When you have a final budgetary plan in place, you will be making an informed decision.

 Bennett Makes Custom Retail Displays